 Cool.
 You’re still reading.
-I hope your speakers weren’t turned up?
-I actually can’t figure out how to mute the sound and yet still show the visualizer.
+I hope your speakers weren’t turned up, I actually can’t figure out how to mute the sound and yet still show the visualizer.
 You can drag in your own mp3’s, paste in a SoundCloud URL or just hang out with my preselected playlist.
 It runs best in Chrome, but Safari and Firefox still get the point across.

 Why did you build this?

 I took a break from coding this year to travel.
 And travel I did.
 But the extended vacation left me feeling very rusty.
 It’s easy to feel out of touch in an industry that changes so fucking rapidly.
 I wanted a project to help get some confidence back.
 An excuse to use some new tools and techniques.
 I’ve always wanted to make my own music visualizer.
 I have super fond memories of listening to Daft Punk’s Alive 2007 and watching hopelessly mesmerized at the built-in iTunes visualizations.
 But alas, I just make lowly websites.
 A few years ago, I definitely don’t think this would have been possible.